syncfusion-content/blazor-docs/blazor/chart/chart-types/step-area.md

 ```
 {% previewsample "https://blazorplayground.syncfusion.com/embed/hZBpjlCufmZYLVMX?appbar=false&editor=false&result=true&errorlist=false&theme=bootstrap5" %}

-The [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Fill) property can be used to apply a gradient color to the range area series.
+The [Fill](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.ChartSeries.html#Syncfusion_Blazor_Charts_ChartSeries_Fill) property can be used to apply a gradient color to the step area series.
 By configuring this property with gradient values, you can create a visually appealing effect in which the color transitions smoothly from one shade to another.

 ```cshtml